micmejia/bible-dump/AMPC/Hebrews/Heb 3.md

 And with whom was He irritated _and_ provoked _and_ grieved for forty years?
-Was it not with those who sinned, whose [^d]dismembered bodies were strewn _and_ left in the desert?
+Was it not with those who sinned, whose dismembered bodies were strewn _and_ left in the desert?